mosra/magnum-bindings/doc/python/magnum.trade.rst

         :ref:`SceneConverterFeatures.CONVERT_MESH`,
         :ref:`SceneConverterFeatures.CONVERT_MESH_TO_DATA` or
         :ref:`SceneConverterFeatures.CONVERT_MESH_TO_FILE` is not supported
     :raise AssertionError: If no conversion is in progress
     :raise RuntimeError: If adding the data fails

+.. py:function:: magnum.trade.AbstractSceneConverter.add(self, material: magnum.trade.MaterialData, name: str)
+    :raise AssertionError: If :ref:`SceneConverterFeatures.ADD_MATERIALS` is
+        not supported
+    :raise AssertionError: If no conversion is in progress
+    :raise RuntimeError: If adding the data fails